reynbowz/Spritedoku-Week-9/README.md

 <br>⦁	Arcanine (Gen IV)
 <br>⦁	Poliwag/Poliwhirl/Poliwrath/Politoed (Gen VI)
 <br>⦁	Machop/Machoke/Machamp (Gen IV)
+<br>⦁	Tentacool/Tentacruel (Gen III)
+<br>⦁	Geodude/Graveler/Golem (Gen IV)
 <br>⦁	Girafarig (Gen III)
 <br>⦁	Tyranitar (Gen VI)

 ## Pory Questionnare answers
 1. Do Ash's Pokemon have to be currently under his ownership, or is it just any pokemon he's ever had, no matter how briefly?
-> The pkmn must have battled under Ash's name or been caught in a pokeball by Ash
+> The pkmn must have battled under Ash's name or been caught in a pokeball by Ash.
+Releasing/trading away does not disqualify
 2. What about previously evolved forms? ex: he had a Charmander/Charmeleon but it evolved to Charizard
 > Y - the pre-evolved stages of pkmn that evolved under his care count as well as the current stages
 3. What about his own pkmn's pre-evolved forms that he didn't own? ex: Ash met Primeape as a Mankey, but it evolved into Primeape before he caught it.